newaetech/cw310-bergen-board/docs/README.md

 ## Memory

-### User QSPI Sockets
+### User QSPI Sockets / QSPI Chips

-Two user QSPI sockets are present, tested for example with Micron `MT25QL256ABA1EW9-0SIT`.
+One or two user QSPI sockets are present.
 This is designed to fit standard 6x8 WSON package QSPI chips.
 The expected pinout of the chip is as follows:

 <img src="images/cw310-spi-pinout.png" width=350px>

+Part `U29` is always a QSPI socket, part `U4` may be a QSPI socket or may be a soldered-on board QSPI chip depending on the board variant (contact us to confirm if required).

-There are two QSPI sockets: one with a fixed 1.8V VCC, one with the same VCC as the USERIO-B header (which can be 1.2 -- 3.3V).
+Part `U4` has a fixed 1.8V VCC, part `U29` has a variable VCC that matches the USERIO-B header (which can be 1.2 -- 3.3V).

-#### 1.8V VCC QSPI Socket
+#### 1.8V VCC QSPI Socket or On-Board SPI

+Part `U4` is either a soldered-down QSPI chip or a WSON socket.

 The connection between QSPI and FPGA is given below: